 As in the other wings of military services, the US National Guard also utilizes the AFQT score (the combined score of only four subtests of ASVAB) to determine the eligibility for enlisting.
 The subtests used are:

 - Mathematics Knowledge (MK)

 - Word Knowledge (WK)

 The relative scores of these four subtests combined together help the recruiters decide your eligibility to National Guard enlistment.
 To decide what specific field or Military Occupational Specialty (MOS) a potential candidate should choose, the various subtests are grouped into different clusters or lines; and the scores of these lines are used to decide the areas or potential roles.
-Hence, the scores of National Guard ASVAB are critically important for your entry into the US National Guard services.
+Hence, the scores are critically important for your entry into the US National Guard services.

-Hence, based on your aptitude and the area of career interest, you need to target your National Guard ASVAB scores.
-The final decision is taken by recruiters, but based on your preferences, any previous experience, and above all the AFQT and ASVAB scores in relevant areas.
+Hence, based on your aptitude and the area of career interest, you need to target your scores.
+The final decision is taken by the recruiters, but based on your preferences, any previous experience, and above all the AFQT and ASVAB scores in relevant areas.
 However, with a clear understanding of the score requirements (which are prone to change without prior notice) and your own preferences and aptitudes, it is not impossible to make a career in the US National Guard.